 The Mayans too were aware of eclipse seasons.
-One of the few remaining Mayan books, called the Dresden Codex after the city where it now resides, reveals multiple entries warning of 148- and 177-day intervals.
-Helpfully, the Mayan artist/author/astronomer who composed each page placed an elaborate half-black and half-white figure at the center of each numerical tally.
-One such figure reveals an enormous snake about to devour this possibly eclipsed Sun or Moon.
+One of the few remaining Mayan books, called the Dresden Codex after the city where it now resides, reveals multiple entries of the numbers 148 and 177 in the Mayan's unusual base-20 counting system of bars and dots.
+While it could be a coincidence that these are the exact number of days between lunar eclipses, the Mayan artist/author/astronomer who composed each page goes on to make their meaning clear.
+At the center of each tally the unknown scribe has placed an elaborate half-black and half-white figure portraying the Sun and Moon, including one where it is about to be eaten by an enormous snake.

-There are other numbers that reveal ancient knowledge of solar eclipses over time.

-Total solar eclipses can only happen at New Moon (every 29.53 days), during eclipse seasons (every 173.3 days), when the Moon is nearest to the Earth in its non-circular orbit (every 27.3 days).
+There are numbers other than the intervals between eclipse seasons that appear in ancient manuscripts and thus reveal the awareness of the frequency with which they occur.
+Consider that total solar eclipses can only happen at New Moon (every 29.53 days), during eclipse seasons (on average every 173.3 days), when the Moon is nearest to the Earth in its non-circular orbit (every 27.3 days).
 How often does it take for each of these cycles of different lengths to come around again like hands on a clock?
-It happens that every 6,585.3 days (18 years, 11 days and 8 hours) the Moon will fully eclipse the Sun at the same node, at the same time of year, and with the Sun and Moon in nearly the same constellations as it did before.
-For no shorter period of time do all of these three cycles of differing lengths coincide. §

-This is the Saros cycle.
+Every 6,585.3 days (18 years, 11 days and 8 hours) the Moon will fully eclipse the Sun at the same node, at the same time of year, and with the Sun and Moon in nearly the same constellations as it did before.
+For no shorter period of time do all of these three cycles of differing lengths coincide.\\ We call this is the Saros cycle.